Compulsive alarm checking can be debilitating. Although it may seem rational to recheck, over-checking can be an OCD compulsion.

 Our internal alarm clock

 Although some of it is still a mystery, our body is on our side.
-Studies have shown that when we know we have to wake for a certain time, the body is prepared for it.
+Studies have shown that when we know we have to wake for a certain time, our body is prepared for it.

 Alarms still work in silent mode!

 So basically check your volume, and your iPhone will do the rest.
-More can be read from this page here.